-This introductory course is a survey of the viruses and the kingdoms of living organisms with emphasis on their morphology, development, distribution, role in the ecosystem and taxonomy.
+This introductory course includes an introduction to evolution, is a survey of the viruses and the kingdoms of living organisms with emphasis on their morphology, development, distribution, taxonomy and their role in the ecosystemy.
 The course also introduces the concepts of ecology.
 Biology II is a course designed for biology and related science majors.
 Fee: refer to catalog section Fees and Financial Aid.